 When they follow the instructions in the email or SMS, they will be directed to the Wi-Fi network where they can use their credentials to gain access.

 Envoy Workplace (Employees) + Cisco Meraki Configuration

-Envoy will soon offer the option to automatically sign-in employees to the workplace.
+Envoy will soon offer the option to automatically sign-in employees to the workplace when they connect to the your workplace's Cisco Meraki Wifi.
 You can enable this feature within the Employee Access section (Step 4) of the Cisco Meraki app installation within Envoy.
-Before enabling this, please ensure your Meraki employee Wi-FI network is set to our specifications so we can successfully map Wi-Fi connections to Employees in the Envoy Employee Directory.

 After the requirements are met, navigate to the Employee Access section at the bottom of step 4 on the app installation.